noelboss/featherlight/README.md

 		closeTrigger: 'click',                /* Event that triggers the closing of the lightbox */
 		openSpeed:    250,                    /* Duration of opening animation */
 		closeSpeed:   250,                    /* Duration of closing animation */
-		closeOnBg:    true,                   /* Close lightbox on click on the background */
+		closeOnClick: 'background',           /* Close lightbox on click ('background', 'anywhere', or false) */
 		closeOnEsc:   true,                   /* Close lightbox when pressing esc */
-		closeOnAny:   false,                  /* Close lightbox when clicking anywhere */
 		closeIcon:    '&#10005;',             /* Close icon */
 		beforeOpen:   null,                   /* Called before open. can return false to prevent opening of lightbox.
 Gets event as parameter, this contains all data */
 		beforeClose:  null,                   /* Called before close. can return false to prevent opening of lightbox.
 Gets event as parameter, this contains all data */